Request Information

 • Doctoral student support and learning communities

-The life changes accompanying Ph.D. studies can be disruptive and overwhelming.
+Let’s face it.
+It can be tough to finish a doctorate.
+The life changes accompanying Ph.D. studies can be disruptive and oftentimes overwhelming.
 Choosing the right research focus can be difficult and laborious.
-The dissertation process can be scary and intimidating.
-The duration of the program can be long and challenging.
+Financial stress, isolation, advisor process and more can be reason enough to abandon the program before completion.
+And the dissertation process?
+It can be downright intimidating.
+In short, earning a Ph.D. can be a long, arduous process.

 Free Guide: